Get insider access

 What are the best blender brands?

 The best full-size blender brands consistently make well-built, convenient-to-use, and versatile products, meaning they can handle a variety of recipes, including smoothies, shakes, soups, and dips.
 Vitamix, Wolf Gourmet, and Breville are good high-end blender brands.
 Ninja and KitchenAid are among our most recommended brands for full-size blenders in the mid and budget price ranges.
 For personal blenders, it's important that the design and performance work well for smoothies.
-Ninja is also among the best personal blender brands, and so is NutriBullet.
+Ninja is among the best personal blender brands, and so is nutribullet.

 What blender is best for hot and cold?